 Wednesday, August 11, 2021 | 8:00 PM ET

 Israel was founded largely by Socialists who believed the country could combine social justice with growth in a manner that would enable it to overcome its massive economic challenges and serve as a model to be emulated around the world.
-Over the three-quarters of a century since its establishment, Israel has in fact been a remarkable success story economically, but instead of doing so as a model of Socialism, it has established itself over the last generation as Start-Up Nation, a model of innovation and individual initiative.
+Over the three-quarters of a century since its establishment, Israel has in fact been a remarkable success story economically, but instead of doing so as a model of socialism, it has established itself over the last generation as the Start-Up Nation, a model of innovation and individual initiative.
 In parallel, the country has continued to function as the national state of the Jewish people and its society is marked by a very high level of social solidarity.
-This rare combination is one of the secrets of the country’s vibrancy and continued success.
+This session tells the story of how Israel came to embody this rare combination, which is one of the secrets of the country’s vibrancy and continued success.

 - We kindly suggest a donation of $100 to support Tikvah’s important educational programming on Jewish and Zionist ideas.
 The Tikvah Fund is a 501(c)(3) charity classified as a private operating foundation.

 - If you make a donation of $250 or more, we will send you a complimentary signed copy of Jews and Power, by Ruth Wisse.
 Lord Acton famously proposed that “power tends to corrupt, and absolute power corrupts absolutely.”
 In Jews and Power, Ruth Wisse provides an analysis of Jewish history that suggests the exact opposite.
 For centuries, the Jewish people survived without a sovereign homeland, a political center, or a Jewish national defense force.
 How did this experience of exile shape the political outlook of the Jewish people?
 How has the founding and success of Israel reshaped the Jewish political imagination?
 And how should American Jews think about the meaning of Jewish power today?